Last updated August 2026

 What is ICR?

-Indirect cost recovery (ICR) refers to the portion of Facilities & Administrative (F&A) costs collected from grants and contracts that is returned to academic units.
+Indirect Cost Recovery (ICR) refers to the portion of Facilities & Administrative (F&A) costs collected from grants and contracts that is returned to the unit to support research and departmental priorities.

 How ICR is distributed

-ICR returns to the unit are processed annually, typically in October or November, and are based on indirect costs generated between April 1 and March 31 of the previous fiscal year.
+Units receive an annual ICR distribution from the College of Engineering (COE), typically in October or November, based on indirect costs generated between April 1 and March 31 of the previous fiscal year.

 - 35% is returned to the College of Engineering (COE)

-- 33% is retained by COE for initiatives such as startups, matching, and strategic projects (e.g., startup packages).
+- 33% is retained by COE to support initiatives such as faculty startups, matching funds, and other strategic investments.

-This results in approximately 23% of total indirect costs being returned to HCDE.
-This amount may be different if other arrangements are made for a given grant, such as a Memorandum of Understanding governing a Center.
+This results in approximately 23% of the total indirect costs generated being returned to the department.
+This percentage may vary if alternative arrangements are established for a specific grant or center, such as through a Memorandum of Understanding (MOU).

-Example: FY25 ICR distribution (based on FY24 IDC)
+Example: FY25 ICR distribution (based on FY24 Indirect Cost Recovery)

 Category | Amount |